svenarnold/SSLMonitor/README.md

 # Disclaimer

 SSLMonitor is built for the author's own purpose and learning fun.
-It not meant to be used in a production environment.
+It is not meant to be used in a production environment.
 Therefore it is shared in case somebody else find it useful as an example.
-No kind of guarantee is given to anyone.
+No kind of warranty is given to anyone.

 # License